nogibjj/Project-2-Elisa-Chen/README.md

 ## TODO
 1. Test the docker thing in cloud9.
 Maybe bring a big data source to ECR and then apply this command tool to it.
+2. Update docker link
-2. Finish writing up read me (add the diagram)
+3. Finish writing up read me (add the diagram)
-3. Record final demo
+4. Record final demo